The microdisplay, reinvented.

 Laser projection

-• Uses pure laser beams steered by microscopic mirrors
+• Uses laser beams steered by microscopic mirrors

-• Light is projected only where it’s needed, not wasted everywhere
+• Light is projected only where it’s needed

-• Produces less heat, lasts longer, and consumes far less power
+• Produces less heat, lasts longer, and consumes less power

 Comparison